 The sending out of the community

-At dismissal, every will leave in an orderly fashion through the main doors, keeping physical distance between households.
-During the summer, lemonade will be offered on the front lawn, weather permitting.
+At dismissal, every will leave through the main doors, keeping physical distance between households.

 Only staff, essential volunteers and groups that have a Covenant of Building Use with the wardens and vestry—such as the St. James’ Day School—are permitted in the parish hall wing.
 Per Diocesan guidelines, vestry meetings, church committees, and formation groups continue to meet by Zoom or similar means for now.